 EDU 444 Educational Statistics, Tests, and Measurements: Focuses on the basic concepts of educational statistics with applications to the theories of tests and measurements.
 Topics include descriptive statistics, inferential statistics, correlation and prediction, and test theory.

-EDU 470 Competencies for the Beginning Teacher: Survey course taken during the student teaching semester.
+EDU 470 Classroom Management: Survey course taken during the student teaching semester.
 Prepares future teachers in the planning of instruction, organization of classrooms, and the management of student learning and conduct.
 Examines topics pertaining to teaching such as child abuse, assessments, and job-hunting skills.
-The ETEP portfolio based on the Florida Educator Accomplished Practices must be completed at the performance level.
+The ETEP portfolio based on the Florida Educator Accomplished Practices must be completed during this course.
 Prerequisites: All required courses.
 Corequisite: EDU 490 or EDU 491.

 EDU 490 Student Teaching -- Elementary: Provides full-time experience integrating and applying skills in approved local school under direction of master teacher.
 Prerequisites: all Elementary Education major requirements.
 Corequisite: EDU 470.